ueberdosis/tiptap-php/README.md

 ->getHTML();
 ```

-Under the hood the shiki extension utilizes [Shiki PHP by Spatie](https://github.com/spatie/shiki-php), so please see the documentation for additional details and considerations.
+Under the hood the Shiki extension utilizes [Shiki PHP by Spatie](https://github.com/spatie/shiki-php), so please see the documentation for additional details and considerations.

 ### Convert content to plain text
 Content can also be transformed to plain text, for example to put it into a search index.